Hierarchies of Minion Tests for PCSPs through Tensors: Introduction

 To make a test $\T$ useful as a polynomial-time algorithm to solve a $\PCSP$, one requires that $\CSP(\T)$ should be tractable.
-It was conjectured in~\cite{BG19} that every tractable (finite-domain) $\PCSP$ is solved by a tractable test.
-In other words, if the conjecture is true, \emph{tests are the sole source of tractability for PCSPs}.
-For the conjecture to be true, one needs to admit tests on infinite domains: As shown in~\cite{BBKO21}, the $\PCSP$ template $(\inn{1}{3},\NAE)$ does not admit a finite-domain tractable test; i.e., there is no (finite) structure $\T$ such that $\inn{1}{3}\to\T\to\NAE$ and $\CSP(\T)$ is tractable.
+It was conjectured in~\cite[Section~3.1]{BG19} that every tractable (finite-domain) $\PCSP$ is solved by a tractable sandwich.
+In other words, if the conjecture is true, \emph{sandwich reductions are the sole source of tractability for PCSPs}.
+For the conjecture to be true, one needs to admit structures $\T$ having infinite domains.
+For example, this is the case for the ``1-in-3 vs. not-all-equal'' problem, whose template we denote by $(\inn{1}{3},\NAE)$: As shown in~\cite[Section~8]{BBKO21}, there is no (finite) structure $\T$ such that $\inn{1}{3}\to\T\to\NAE$ and $\CSP(\T)$ is tractable.